alexkoxaras/PythonWeb/README.md

 # PythonWeb
-Python Website with bootstrap etc
+Python Website using Django & Bootstrap etc

+Lot's to be done by an amateur!